sradi/robobackup/README.md

 Each robocopy process keeps running in background and syncs changes from the source directory to the destination every 30 minutes.

 ## Configuration
-- Create a CSV file (comma separated values)
+- Create a CSV file
 - add a row with the titles Name,Source,Target,ExcludedFiles,ExcludedDirectories
 - add a row for each directory, you would like to backup
 - call .\robobackup.ps1